vadmium/python-altium/format.md

 ## Property list ##

-Properties within a property list are separated by a pipe “`|`” character.
+Properties (so called by Upverter and Protel) within a property list are separated by a pipe “`|`” character.
-The list usually starts with pipe character as well, except for RECORD=28.
+For most records the list starts with pipe character as well (except for RECORD=28).
-Property names are usually all capitals, without underscores or any other punctuation.
+Most property names are usually in all capitals, with words run together without underscores or any other punctuation.
-Exceptions include `|Text` for Text Frame objects, `|DISPLAY_UNIT` for Sheet objects, and some point co-ordinate properties.
+Exceptions include `|Text` for text frame objects, `|DISPLAY_UNIT` for sheet objects, and some properties for co-ordinates.

 Common data types represented by properties:

 * Strings (eParameterType_String):
     Most properties are directly decodable as ASCII strings, although the byte 0x8E has been seen bracketing parts of some strings
-* Integers (eParameterType_Integer): `|RECORD=31`, `|OWNERPARTID=-1`.
+* Decimal integers (eParameterType_Integer): `|RECORD=31`, `|OWNERPARTID=-1`.
     Default value if property is missing seems to be 0.
     * Enumerated types: `|RECORD=1`/`2`/. . ., `|RECORD=17|STYLE=1`/`2`/. . .
     * Bitfields: